Powerforce00/Area1451/index.md

 - Toxic behavior
 - Racism

-4, Be aware about rules!!
+4, Follow this few rules!!
-- They are there for better experience.
+- They are for better experience.